 Prices listed above are subject to change without notice.

 If a student adds or drops courses, an official change of registration form must be submitted.
 Fees and charges are adjusted for adding and dropping courses within the allowed add/drop period at the full semester rate(s), with related adjustments in financial aid.
-Students considering a drop below full-time enrollment status are encouraged to discuss the consequences for such a decision with Student Financial Services personnel.
+Students considering a drop below full-time enrollment status are encouraged to discuss the consequences of such a decision with Student Financial Services personnel.

 When registering for classes, students incur charges and are responsible for payments of these charges whether or not they attend.
 Warner Pacific College, a non-profit institution of higher learning, in establishing any student account, extends credit to students solely for the purpose of financing their education.

 Balances remaining after charges minus all financial aid, third party payments, and personal payments require a payment plan.
-Traditional Student Payment Plans are computed on the academic year ending in April (typically nine months, maximum of 12 months).
+Traditional Student Payment Plans are computed for the academic year ending in April (typically nine months, maximum of 12 months).
 A pre-authorized plan is available to automatically deduct a monthly payment from a debit or credit card or work study payroll earning.
 A non-refundable enrollment fee equal to 5% of the amount financed will be charged to the student account and included in the payments upon plan approval.

 Third Party Plans